-The Global Footsteps’ objectives are to focus on sustainability and education to promote prosperity while protecting the planet for future generations.
+Our overall objectives are to focus on sustainability and education to promote prosperity while protecting the planet for future generations.
 The desired result is a state of society where living conditions and resources are used to continue to meet human needs without undermining the integrity and stability of the natural system.

-Global Footsteps was founded as the Rendezvous Society with the aims of helping local communities to engage with people of other cultures to promote mutual understanding between them.
+The Global Footsteps charity was founded in 1985 as the Rendezvous Society with the aims of educating and helping local communities to engage with people of other backgrounds to promote mutual understanding between them.
 This was achieved by a series of cultural exchanges mainly between young people (18-25 year olds) travelling to and from the ‘host’ countries.
-The concepts of education and mutual understanding remain and we have added sustainability to those with the first step being the Foodloose and Plastic Free initiative.
+This extended into language lessons, workshops and international projects such as the Cookstove project.

 Click to Download

 Our charity is run mainly by our passionate and dedicated volunteers that give their free time and expertise to help us to achieve our goals, whether it is donations, events or helping to serve customers in our shop.
 The day to day decisions of our charity are made by our wonderful trustees, who meet on a quarterly basis.

 - Robert Grey – chair – bio and photo to follow.

 - Alison Crane – Trustee – bio and photo to follow.

 - Roderick Gay – Trustee – bio and photo to follow.

 - Maggie Williams – Trustee – bio and photo to follow.

 See below more information below if you are feeling inspired to join in and how you can get involved.